 The ensuing Space Wars bore an eerie similarity to border warfare in any of the world’s hot spots.
 Battle lines were drawn as business departments squared off against psychology.
 Psychologists with appointments in business departments seemed to be the most hostile, as though they had to prove their loyalty to their home department for all the same reasons that Japanese-American troops had to be the bravest during World War II.

-Departmentism, like other prejudices, has a serious and ugly side.
-One member on a campus-wide committee that was responsible for awarding competitive research funds ranked every application from psychology in the lowest pi le.
-The ranking results were reminiscent of the Olympics, where some judges routinely fate athletes from selected other countries well below the scores given by the other judges.
-The anomalous ranking of research proposals is a good example to use in stat classes when we need to explain why outliers are often discarded from a di stribution.
+Departmentism, like other prejudices, ha a serious and ugly side.
+One member on a campus-wide committee that was responsible for awarding competitive research funds ranked every application from psychology in the lowest pile.
+The ranking results were reminiscent of the Olympics, where some judges routinely rate athletes from selected other countries well below the scores given by the other judges.
+The anomalous ranking bf research proposals is a good example to use in stat classes when we need to explain why outliers are often discarded from a distribution.

 Many readers will recognize within-department prejudices to be as insidious as those between departments.
-Psychology departments sometimes break into small fiefdoms to engage in internecine warfare where c linicians. neuroscientists, developmental faculty and other subspecialties war among themselves for open faculty lines, cli nic or lab space, equipment upgrades, graduate students, and sometimes, even supplies.
+Psychology departments sometimes break into small fiefdoms to engage in internecine warfare where clinicians, neuroscientists, developmental faculty and other subspecialties war among themselves for open faculty lines, clinic or lab pace, equipment upgrades, graduate students, and sometimes even supplies.

 Now, after four years in our new building, we are eagerly awaiting another move to the new Social Sciences Building, where the fighting begins anew, but this time it’s us against those bad people in sociology, political science, and the other social science departments with whom we will have to share our new building.
 And worst of all, I’ve heard that they’re really dumb and sloppy.